shanefully-done/bmr-tdee-calculator/.kilocode/rules/memory-bank/context.md

   - `tech.md`: Lists the technologies and tools used.
   - `context.md`: This file, tracking the project's state.
 - Implemented persistence of user inputs (age, height, weight, gender) to `localStorage` in `app/page.tsx`.
+- Updated `app/layout.tsx` to use `public/preview.png` for Open Graph and Twitter image generation.

 ## Next Steps